 Horjus felt she had found her calling.
 But to make law school happen with small children at home, she knew she’d need a special arrangement.
-Another friend clued Horjus into the Part-Time JD Program for Parents and Caregivers at New England Law.
+Another friend clued Horjus into the Flexible Part-Time JD Program at New England Law.
 Horjus considered the program and realized it was probably the only way she could go to law school, she says.

 Step by step, the possibility of law school became a reality: Would she do well on the LSAT?
 She did.
 Would she get accepted?
 She did.
 Would she get enough financial aid?
 She did.
 And the rest, as they say, is history.

 So Horjus found herself starting law school in the fall of 2017.
-Because of the nature of the Program for Parents and Caregivers, Horjus’s schedule changes significantly from semester to semester.
+Because of the nature of the Flexible Part-Time JD Program, Horjus’s schedule changes significantly from semester to semester.
 At first she was taking a mix of daytime and evening classes.
 Then, after her youngest daughter was born following her first year of law school, she moved to all evening classes.
 Now she’s back to a mix of day and evening classes.

 “It's kind of been all over the place but I'm able to change semester to semester based on what I'm able to get childcare for,” she says.
 “That's part of the appeal of the program…[it] has really just allowed me to continue to pursue what I feel like is my calling in a way that I can still maintain taking care of my family.”